adsabs/turbobee-service/README.md

 # adsabs-webservices-blueprint

 A sample Flask application for backend adsabs (micro) web services.

+When starting a new microservice, do:

+    * clone this repo
+    * replace all occurrences of 'sample_application' with 'your_name'
+    * rename 'sample application' to 'your_name'
+    * git commit/push

 To integrate into the ADS-API, an application must expose a `/resources` route that advertises that application's resources, scopes, and rate limits.

 `GET` on `/resources` should return `JSON` that looks like: